2022 Summer Session

 Your student may want to have money on hand to purchase a snack from our snack bar, strings or music from the violin shop, or a t-shirt or hoody from the office as a souvenir.

-It is suggested that they bring at least $250 in cash or checks for spending money.
+It is suggested that they bring about $300 in cash or checks for spending money.
 There is no ATM on campus but there are some in town.
 The office will cash personal and third party checks for the students.
 Students may “bank” their money, passports, tickets, or other items of value in the office for safekeeping.

 Cell Phone and Electronic Devices Policy

 Cell phone reception is limited.
 Verizon and T-Mobile are the only cell phone services in the area.
-There are plans to add AT&T but it has not yet been installed.
-Campus phones are available for student use and phone cards can be purchased in the office.
-Cell phones are prohibited from the Concert Hall and if seen will be confiscated.
+A campus phone is available for student use and domestic and international phone cards can be purchased in the office.
+A cell phone is not necessary.
+Minor students have restricted cell phone use.

-Cell phone and electronic device use for students under the age of 18 is limited so as not to interfere with studies, practice, sleep and campus life.
-The counselors collect the minor students' cell phones and electronic devices during practice hours, concerts and evening curfew.
-Students have their phones and devices at all other times.
+Cell phone and electronic device use by students under the age of 18 is limited so as not to interfere with studies, practice, sleep and campus life.

 Only family members are allowed in the Dormitory.
 Friends can visit with students at the Main House.
 Concert admission is free for visiting family members.
 Students under age 18 must checkout in the office before leaving campus.
 Minors may go overnight on Saturday but must return and check-in with their counselor before the 7:30pm Sunday concert.
 (See “Taking a Student Off Campus” below.)